Degree spectra of homeomorphism types of compact Polish spaces

 How difficult is it to describe an explicit presentation of an abstract mathematical structure?
-Only the isomorphism type of a structure is given to us, and then our task is to present its representative whose underlying set is (an initial segment of) the natural numbers $\om$.
-However, an isomorphism type of a structure does not necessarily have a computable presentation.
-In such a case, our next task is to determine how incomputable it is to present a representative of the isomorphism type.
-This has long been one of the fundamental questions in computable structure theory, and researchers in this area have obtained a huge number of interesting results on Turing degrees of presentations of isomorphism types of groups, rings, fields, linear orders, lattices, Boolean algebras, and so on, cf.~\cite{AK00,HRM98,FHM14,HKSS02}.
+For a particular structure~$S$, what is the degree spectrum of its isomorphism type, i.e.~what are the Turing degrees that compute a presentation of a structure that is isomorphic to~$S$?
+For a class of structures, what are the possible degree spectra of their isomorphism types?
+These have long been the fundamental questions in computable structure theory, and researchers in this area have obtained a huge number of interesting results on Turing degrees of presentations of isomorphism types of groups, rings, fields, linear orders, lattices, Boolean algebras, and so on~\cite{AK00,HRM98,FHM14,HKSS02}.

-In this article we focus on presentations of Polish spaces.
+In this article we focus on presentations of compact Polish spaces.
 The notion of a presentation plays a central role, not only in computable structure theory, but also in computable analysis \cite{HCCA,BHW08,Wei00}.
-In this area, one of the most crucial problems was how to present large mathematical objects (which possibly have the cardinality of the continuum) such as metric spaces, topological spaces and so on, and then researchers have obtained a number of reasonable answers to this question.
+In this area, one of the most crucial problems was how to present large mathematical objects (which possibly have the cardinality of the continuum) such as metric spaces, topological spaces and so on, and then researchers have obtained a number of answers to this question.